qiuosier/Virgo/README.md

 Once initialized, the stock series data are retrieved as a pandas DataFrame.
 The data frame will have at least 5 columns: open, high, low, close and volume.
 The first row of the data frame stores the latest data.

+The `Stock` class provides methods to obtain a `DataSeries` instance.
+* `daily_series()` returns daily data.
+* `intraday_series()` returns intra-day data.
+* `weekly_series()` returns weekly data.
+* `monthly_series()` returns monthly data.

+`DataSeries` is a sub-class of pandas `DataFrame`.
+It provides an `indicator()` method to obtain technical indicators.

 ## Indicator
 Technical Indicator is the basic component of technical analysis.

 In this package, each indicator is defined as a class.
-With each class, this package goes beyond the calculation to provide provide aggregated information (e.g. Moving Average also provides Golden Crosses and Death Crosses).
+In addition to the calculated time series data, each indicator class also class-specific provides aggregated information (e.g. Moving Average also provides Golden Crosses and Death Crosses).
 An indicator can be initialized with a stock series data.
+There are two categories of indicators:
+* The ones inheriting from `IndicatorSeries`, which is a sub-class of pandas `Series`, contain single data series.
+* The ones inheriting from `IndicatorDataFrame`, which is a sub-class of pandas `DataFrame`, contain multi-column data.

 ## Strategy
 The `Strategy` class is designed to simulate and evaluate trading strategies.
 Simulation is the starting point for automatic analysis.
 Trading strategies can be complicated.
 Each strategy should be implemented as a sub-class by the user.

 ## Modules, Classes, Objects and the Relations between them
 The Virgo_Stock package defines classes in the following files:
+* series.py: defines `TimeSeries` and `TimeDataFrame`, which are base classes for most data types in this package.
+* source.py: defines `DataSourceInterface` and implements the `AlphaVantage` data source.
 * stock.py: defines `Stock` and `DataPoint`;
-* source.py: defines `DataSourceInterface` and implements the `AlphaVantage` data source.
 * indicators.py: defines `Indicator` as the base class and sub-classes for calculating technical indicators (e.g. moving average).
 * strategy.py: defines `Strategy` as the base class for simulating and evaluating strategies.

-2018-2019 Qiu Qin.
+2018-2020 Qiu Qin.
 All Right Reserved.

 This is a mirrored repository, which does not contain the latest Development.
-This package is part of Qiu's Project Virgo.
+This package is part of Qiu's Astrology Collection.